dwyl/image-classifier/README.md

 > we recommend using [`DBeaver`](https://dbeaver.io/),
 > an open-source database manager.
 >
-> You can learn more about it in https://github.com/dwyl/learn-postgresql.
+> You can learn more about it at https://github.com/dwyl/learn-postgresql.

 ### 10. Adding double MIME type check and showing feedback to the person in case of failure